-17. Nonqualified withdrawals by the partnership from a capital construction fund (CCF).
+17. Nonqualified withdrawals by the partnership from a CCF.
 These withdrawals are taxed separately from your other gross income at the highest marginal ordinary income or capital gain tax rate.
 Attach a statement to your Federal income tax return to show your computation of both the tax and interest for a nonqualified withdrawal.
-Include the tax and interest on Form 1040, line 56.
-To the left of line 56, write the amount of tax and interest and "CCF."
+Include the tax and interest on Form 1040, line 57.
+To the left of line 57, write the amount of tax and interest and "CCF."

 18. Unrecaptured section 1250 gain.
-Generally, report this amount on line 4 of the Unrecaptured Section 1250 Gain Worksheet in the Schedule D (Form 1040) instructions.
+Generally, report this amount on line 5 of the Unrecaptured Section 1250 Gain Worksheet in the Schedule D (Form 1040) instructions.
 However, for an amount passed through from an estate, trust, real estate investment trust, or regulated investment company, report it on line 11 of that worksheet.
+Report on line 10 of that worksheet any gain from the partnership's sale or exchange of an interest in another partnership that is attributable to unrecaptured section 1250 gain.